jimwei1/Learning-Scorpion/README.md

 **Size of Links:** Cube of x, y, z dimensions randomized from a range of 0 to 1 for each dimension.

 **Placement of Sensors/Motors:** 4 Sensors placed randomly within the chain.
 Each sensor is placed at a different link so there will always be 4 sensors and motors.
+Sensor links are colored Green, while non-sensor links are colored Blue (Cyan).

 ## Video Example: